JNRowe/vim-configs/dein.rst

         \ 'if': has('pythonx') && v:version >= 704,
     \ })

+..

-Show git diff status in the gutter
+    “Show git diff status in the gutter”

 .. code-block:: vim